Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 I am sticking my foot out a bit there, helping you along.

-I'm gonna be talking about how one post on X caused a snowball of events that recently resulted in the Irish uh Parliament, I suppose, rejecting pressure from the EU to impose stricter hate speech laws.
+I'm going to be talking about how one post on X caused a snowball of events that recently resulted in the Irish Parliament, I suppose, rejecting pressure from the EU to impose stricter hate speech laws.

-And I'm gonna walk you through it, and this is some good moralisation because it shows one person on on social media can draw attention to an issue.
+And this is some good moralization because it shows one person on social media can draw attention to an issue.

-And there's actually quite a good case uh for this being the origin point of the pushback, which snowballed into them saying actually maybe this is gonna be quite unpopular, let's not do that.
+And there's actually quite a good case for this being the origin point of the pushback, which snowballed into them saying, actually, maybe this is going to be quite unpopular.

-So um it's it's a nice bit of reassurance that you can sometimes have an impact.
+So it's a nice bit of reassurance that you can sometimes have an impact.

-The fact I've never done a segment like this before in all of my five years of doing this.
+The fact I've never done a segment like this before in all of my five years of doing this, ignore that.

-So this account, Free Speech Ireland, came out with this amendment um from and this is the people before profit.
+So this account, Free Speech Ireland, came out with this amendment from, and this is the people before profit.

-Um so if if we hover over that, that's what that is, which is uh Ireland's largest eco-socialist organization to include the UN Convention on Human Rights Protections on Free Speech within the hate speech bill has been defeated.
+So if we hover over that, that's what that is, which is Ireland's largest eco-socialist organisation to include the UN Convention on Human Rights Protections on Free Speech within the hate speech bill has been defeated.

 So that sounds misleading.